Charts And Analytics

 Summary Charts

-The Summary tab renders latency trends plus Failure Rate by Scenario, Bytes by Scenario, and Status Code Class Mix only when those chart datasets are populated.
-That keeps the overview focused on the charts that actually explain the run.
+The Summary tab renders latency trends plus Failure Rate by Scenario, Bytes by Scenario, and Status Code Class Mix only when those datasets are populated.
+That keeps the overview focused on charts that actually explain the run.

 Correlation Charts